Why publish in E-psychologie

 • A brief introduction, the aim of the study,

-• The main body of the article divided into subchapters with titles in compliance with the particular presented classification or the history of developing theories/researches/methods/etc,
+• The main body of the article be divided into subchapters with titles in compliance with the particular presented classification or the history of developing theories/researches/methods/etc,

 • Current research gaps, controversies,